Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Preliminaries

-\begin{definition}[Road Network Constrained Trajectory] A road network constrained trajectory\footnote{For convenience, ``trajectory'' will refer to a ``road network constrained trajectory'' in unambiguous contexts throughout this paper.} $\mathcal{T} = \{ \boldsymbol{\tau}_1, \boldsymbol{\tau}_2, \ldots, \boldsymbol{\tau}_n \}$ is a timestamped sequence of road segments, derived from a raw GPS trajectory through map matching.
-Each element $\boldsymbol{\tau}_i = (r_i, t_i)$ consists of a road segment ID $r_i$ and its corresponding timestamp $t_i$. \end{definition}
+\begin{definition}[Road Network Constrained Trajectory] A road network constrained trajectory\footnote{For convenience, ``trajectory'' will refer to a ``road network constrained trajectory'' in unambiguous contexts throughout this paper.} $\mathcal{T} = \{ \boldsymbol{\tau}_1, \boldsymbol{\tau}_2, \ldots, \boldsymbol{\tau}_n \}$ is defined as a timestamped sequence of road segments obtained by map matching a raw GPS trajectory to the underlying road network.
+Each element $\boldsymbol{\tau}_i=(r_i,t_i)$ consists of the matched road segment $r_i\in\mathcal{V}$ and its timestamp $t_i$. \end{definition}